How can I help? The Basic Goodness of Society

 NEW!
 Open to everyone

-Strongly recommended preparation is The Basic Goodness of Being Human; plus Meditation in Everyday Life, or Contentment in Everyday Life, or Shambhala Training Level I Weekend Retreat.
+The recommended preparation for this course is The Basic Goodness of Being Human; plus Meditation in Everyday Life, or Contentment in Everyday Life, or Shambhala Training Level I Weekend Retreat.
+That being said, it's also fine to begin here with The Basic Goodness of Society.

-** Directors, Assistant Directors, and MI's are warmly encouraged to attend this course and can register at the discounted tuition of 50%.
+** Directors, Assistant Directors, MIs and Shambhala Guides are warmly encouraged to attend this course and can register at the discounted tuition of 50%.
 In the comments section of your registration please indicate that you would like to take advantage of this offer.

 About the Basic Goodness Series